UK SRS S1 and S2 are the UK's domestic sustainability reporting standards, published by the Department for Business and Trade on 25 February 2026.

 For UK entities preparing for mandatory application, the relationship between UK SRS and IFRS S1/S2 creates several planning opportunities:

-Early voluntary adoption — UK entities can begin voluntary reporting under UK SRS using the substantial IFRS S1/S2 guidance and implementation materials already available, adapting for the six UK-specific amendments.
+Early voluntary adoption — UK entities can begin voluntary reporting under UK SRS using the substantial IFRS S1/S2 guidance and implementation materials already available, adapting for the UK-specific differences mapped in Annex A.

 International best practice — UK entities can learn from implementation experience in jurisdictions where IFRS S1/S2 are already mandatory, while recognising the UK-specific modifications.